dan214/Jumo-Test/README.md

 ### Prerequisites

-You will need to install Pandas to get up and running.
+You will need to install Pandas and Python 3.6 to get up and running.
 There is a requirements.txt for this

 ```
 Pandas for data analysis
 ```
+## Languages

+### Python 3.6
+The reason for using Python is that it is simple enough for things to happen (really) quickly and powerful enough to allow the implementation of the most complex ideas.
+In addition, it has a lot (tons) of pre-built packages (most things are ready to use)

+### Pandas(Python Library)
+I've used Pandas for data analysis.
+It gives Python the ability to work with spreadsheet-like data for fast data loading, manipulating, aligning, and merging, among other functions

+### Dateutil (Python module)
+I've used this python module to parse the date string into known formats to represent date and time.
+In our case, month.

-### Installing
+### Installation

 To get you local environment running, install the prerequisites from the requirements.txt and then run jumo-test.py